goblimey/go-ntrip/README.md

 Galileo time is the same as GPS time.

-At prsent (2022) the Beidou timestamp rolls over in UTC terms on Saturday at 23:59:56, 4 seconds before midnight.
+At present (2022) the Beidou timestamp rolls over in UTC terms on Saturday at 23:59:56, 4 seconds before midnight.